OSsunNO/BTTF/README.md

 ### Method Overview

-BTTF is a two-stage framework that refines a base forecasting model using **future-aware augmentation** and **parallel self-refinement**, then stabilizes predictions with a **step-wise top-K ensemble**.
+BTTF is a two-stage framework that refines a base forecasting model through **future-aware augmentation** and **parallel self-refinement**, and further stabilizes predictions via a **step-wise top-K ensemble**.

 #### 1) Look-ahead Augmentation
-Given a first-stage forecast, split the predicted horizon into **N segments** and append each segment to the original input window to form augmented inputs.
+Given a first-stage forecast, the predicted horizon is split into **N segments**, each of which is appended to the original input window to form augmented inputs.

 #### 2) Parallel Self-Refinement
-Train **N independent** second-stage predictors on the augmented inputs; each model learns a distinct refinement pattern.
+**N independent** second-stage predictors are trained on the augmented inputs, each learning a distinct refinement pattern.

 #### 3) Ensembled Forecasting
-Rank second-stage models by validation performance and compute a **step-wise top-K** ensemble; choose the optimal $\(K^*\)$ via variance and co-variance analysis.
+Second-stage models are ranked by validation performance, and a **step-wise top-K** ensemble is constructed by selecting the optimal $K^*$ based on variance and covariance analysis.

 <p align="center">
   <img src="image/fig2.jpg" width="100%"/>